 Enhance your network

 Get connected and enhance the reach of your network.
 Your list of connections should include other real estate agents, potential buyers, renters and sellers, and all the other players in the real estate industry, such as appraisers and mortgage loan officers.
 You will be amazed at how much business you can get just through referrals.
 Talk to experienced agents and ask them how they widened their network, check with your firm to see if they use a customer management software, ask clients to give you referrals and maximize opportunities for visibility through social media.

-Zero in on new leads through phone calls, email marketing or referrals.
-Attend local events and use technology to make your listings to stand out with virtual tours, walkthroughs, compelling images and client testimonials.
+Zero in on new leads through phone calls, email marketing, or referrals.
+Attend local events and use technology to make your listings stand out with virtual tours, walkthroughs, compelling images, and client testimonials.
 Send a monthly e-newsletter to keep in touch with past and prospective clients.
 Most importantly, invest in great after-sales service and follow-up.

 Become an area expert